dc-fukuoka/learn_mnist/README.md

 Some modifications are below(except for my notes/comments):
  * use the original MNIST data
  * use python3
+ * use n dimesion array insead of (n, 1) dimension array for image data and Network.biases
  * replace np.dot() with np.outer() for a calculation of nabla_w in backward propagation, based on the algorithm

 The purpose of this program is for study of python and to understand how neural network/deeplearning works.